More information on counselling

 How does telephone or online counselling work?

 I offer telephone and online counselling from the comfort of your own surroundings.
 This may be desirable if you work shifts or travel frequently and can’t be in the same place every week; are housebound or disabled; a carer or have other responsibilities which you are unable to leave.
 Whilst telephone and online counselling offers the same level of support and confidentiality as face-to-face counselling, it gives you a higher level of privacy if this is what you’d prefer.
 I initiate the session online or by phone (to a standard rate UK landline number or mobile), on the day and time we agree.
 You will not be charged any call costs and online platforms are free to use.
 As long as you have a quiet location without any distractions, you can have your counselling sessions anywhere (within the UK), including your place of work if that suits you.
 Find out more about the benefits of telephone counselling or how online counselling works, or contact me to book an appointment.
+Please note that I do not provide emotional support/counselling by email, by text message or on social media.

 Who do you provide counselling to?